sirech/talk-cd-myths-and-realities/presentation.md

 --

-## 1,5d regression testing before each deployment
+## Manual regression testing before each deployment

+???

+- day and a half in fact

 --

 ## Many open bugs

+???

+- massively inconsistent ui

 --

 ## Unpredictable cadence

+???

+- first big project I worked on was ongoing, sizings were hilariously inaccurate

 --

 ## Regular delays

+???

+- same project was partially shipped with two quarters of delay

 ---